michael-j-davis/Fundamentals-of-Database-Systems/README.md

 # CS 251 - Fundamentals of Database Systems

 ## Description
-A class project for a MMORPG database management system for a fictitious game called GRYMWAR Online.
+A class project for a MMORPG database management system for a fictitious game called GRYMWAR Online.  **NOTE**:  The file was too large for conversion to PDF.

 ---
 ## Motivation